malithmcr/JennaKoslowski/README.md

 ### Future Projects

-My currrent project is creating an advice generator utilizing [this API](https://api.adviceslip.com/).
-The GitHub repo is [here](https://github.com/JennaKoslowski/Advice).
+I am planning a web application that helps decide what your next read (or batch of reads) should be.
+I eventually plan to make this into an app using React Native as well.

-After I'm done with that I plan to create a web application that helps decide what your next read (or batch of reads) should be.
 I have been an active participant in the online book community for years and I know picking the next read is one of the most difficult choices sometimes.
-I eventually plan to make this into an app using React Native as well.

 Finally, I do plan to redo my portfolio site as I am no longer happy with the design of my current one.